 - Maintain no more than 25 acute care and/or swing beds

-- Keep hospitalized for less than 96 hours
+- Keep hospitalized patients for fewer than 96 hours

 - Receive authorization to become a CAH from the state office of rural health

-The deemed status option for Joint Commission accredited home health agencies became effective June of 1993.
+The deemed status option for Joint Commission-accredited home health agencies became effective in June 1993.
 Surveys to be used for deemed status must be unannounced.
-Survey intervals, which may be one, two or three years, will be determined using CMS criteria.
+Survey intervals of one, two, or three years will be determined using CMS criteria.
 More frequent surveys may be necessary for an accredited home health agency that, for example, has had a change of ownership.

-CMS approved the Joint Commission’s application for hospice deemed status in June of 1999.
-Hospice deemed status surveys, like ambulatory and home health deemed status surveys, must be unannounced.
+CMS approved the Joint Commission’s application for hospice deemed status in June 1999.
+Hospice deemed status surveys must be unannounced.
 This deemed status option is open to organizations seeking Medicare funding for hospice services as well as those already Medicare certified.
 Organizations choosing this option will be evaluated against both Joint Commission standards and Hospice Medicare Conditions of Participation.
 Accreditation remains voluntary and seeking deemed status through accreditation is not a requirement for Medicare certification.

 Since the enactment of the Social Security Act in 1965, hospitals with Joint Commission accreditation have been deemed as meeting the federal Conditions of Participation for the Medicare and Medicaid programs.
-The Medicare Improvement Act of 2008 required the Joint Commission to make application to CMS to continue to receive deemed status.
-In November of 2009, the Joint Commission announced that it had been granted deemed status by CMS, meaning that hospitals accredited by the Joint Commission would continue to be considered in compliance with the CMS Conditions of Participation, and eligible to receive Medicare/Medicaid funds.
+The Medicare Improvement Act of 2008 required the Joint Commission to apply to CMS to continue to receive deemed status.
+In November 2009, the Joint Commission announced it had been granted deemed status by CMS, meaning that hospitals accredited by the Joint Commission would continue to be considered in compliance with the CMS Conditions of Participation and eligible to receive Medicare/Medicaid funds.

 CMS conducts random validation surveys and complaint investigations of organizations with deemed status through Joint Commission accreditation.
 In addition, the Joint Commission is obliged to provide CMS with a listing of, and related documentation for, organizations receiving conditional accreditation, preliminary non-accreditation, and non-accreditation.
 The Joint Commission also provides CMS with accreditation decision reports for hospitals involved in CMS validation surveys and any other survey report CMS requests.